gwusec/2022-ACSAC-Five-word-Passwords/survey/README.md

 ### Installation/Running Instruction:

-Ensure that you have docker installed on your machine first.
+Ensure that you have Docker installed on your machine first.

+Instructions on how to install Docker can be found [here](https://docs.docker.com/engine/install/).

 Change into the docker directory
 ```